- iMovie Complete Tutorial

-With the project open, click the Audio Waveform button at the bottom of the Project window.
+When the project opens, check "Show Waveforms" at the bottom of the Project window.

 Step 2.
 Move Pointer to Apply Fade Effects

-Move the pointer over a wave form, and drage the small grey fade handle at the left of the clip to adjust the fade in effect, drag the samll fade handle at the right of the clip to adjust the fade out effect.
+Move the pointer over a waveform, and drag the small gray fade handle at the left of the clip to adjust the fade audio in effect.
+Then drag the small fade handle at the right of the clip to adjust the fade-out effect.

-Move the Playhead to the beginning part of the clips with fade effects to check the fade in and fade out effects.
-If everything works OK, click the Audio Waveforms to hide the waveforms.
+Move the playhead to the beginning part of the clips with fade effects to check the fade-in and fade-out effects.
+If everything works OK, uncheck "Show Waveforms" to hide the waveforms.

-Double click the video clip, choose "Clip Adjustments" to open the video Inspector, and then click the "Audio" tab.
+Double-click the video clip, choose "Clip Adjustments" to open the Inspector, and then click the "Audio" tab.

-If there are two audio tracks and you want to set the fade in and fade out effect for the background music, you can double click the background music clip to open the audio inspector.
+If there are two audio tracks, and you want to set the fade in and fade out in iMovie for the background music, you can double-click the background music clip to open the audio inspector.
 This inspector is a little different.
-If you don't know how to add background music to iMovie, you can refer to add background music in iMovie.
+If you don't know how to add background music to iMovie, you can refer to this post: add background music in iMovie.

 If you manually adjust the effect, you can have a better effect.

 Now, that's done!
-Hope the above informations does helps you to set the fade effects to smooth your video and audio transitions.
+I hope the above information does help you to set the fade effects to smooth your video and audio transitions.

-If you want to quickly apply fade in or fade out effects, iMovie alternative- Wondershare Filmora can help you.
-It enables you to easily edit video.
-After you've made your creation, it also allows you to directly upload the complete YouTube file to the YouTube and Facebook for sharing.
-Check out the quick guide below to see how to add audio fade effects.
+If you want to quickly apply fade-in or fade-out effects, iMovie's alternative for Mac - Wondershare Filmora can help you.
+It enables you to easily edit videos.
+After you've made your creation, it also allows you to directly upload the complete video file to YouTube and Vimeo for sharing.
+Check out the quick guide below to see how to add audio fade effects in Filmora.

 Import the video clip you want to add audio in and out effect.
-To do this, click "File" > "Import Media" option to import your local file to the User's album.
-Or you can drag and drop these target file from the computer to this app's album.
+To do this, click "File" > "Import Media" to import your local file to the user's album.
+Or you can drag and drop these target files from the computer to this app's album.

 Place the video onto the timeline.
-Double click it and then choose "Audio".
-In the tab, you can drag the slider bar to the right or left to manually set the fade in and fade out length.
+Double-click on it and then choose "Audio".
+In the tab, you can drag the slider bar to the right or left to manually set the fade in and fade out the length.

 Click the "Export" button to select one of the export methods.
-You can choose your desirable format or mobile devices, burn to DVD and upload to YouTube and Facebook.
+You can choose your desired format or mobile devices, burn it to DVD and upload it to YouTube and Vimeo.